SiliconLabs/wisun-br-linux-docker/README.md

 the network (authentication, routing, etc.) and providing internet connectivity to the network.

 This Docker image is provided to simplify the deployment and network configuration.
-It aims to run on a Raspberry Pi 4 and Raspberry Pi OS (a port of Debian for Raspberry Pi), but it should work on any Linux host.
+It aims to run on a Raspberry Pi and Raspberry Pi OS (a port of Debian for Raspberry Pi), but it should work on any Linux host.

 This implementation relies on an external Silicon Labs EFR32xG12 flashed with a dedicated Wi-SUN RCP (Radio Co-Processor) firmware.
-To this end, The EFR32 is connected to the host using USB.
-Through this connection, the Docker image sees it as a serial (UART) connection.
-The RCP image can be flashed in the EFR32 by the Docker image.
+To this end, The EFR32 is connected to the host through USB.
+Using this connection, the Docker image sees the EFR32 device as a serial (UART) connection.
-(see [Using the JTAG link](#using-the-jtag-link)).
 This document aims at establishing the setup described in the image below.

 ![Linux border router](./linux_br_image.png)